FOSS4GAcademy/GST103FOSS4GLabs/Module 3 Lab/QGIS 2.8/Module 3 Lab.md

 11. From the menu bar choose Settings | Snapping Options.
 12. Set the Snapping mode to Advanced.
-12. In the left-most column, check Bus_routes and Bus_stops and check parcels.
+12. In the left-most column, uncheck Bus_routes and Bus_stops and check parcels.
 13. Set the Mode for parcels to 'to vertex' and the Tolerance to 10 map units.
 14. Check Enable topological editing.
 15. Check Enable snapping on intersection.